Litton Das

-Litton Kumer Das (Bengali: লিটন কুমার দাস; born 16 February 1994) is a Bangladeshi cricketer.
-He is a right-handed batsman and a test wicket-keeper.
+Litton Kumer Das (লিটন কুমার দাস), also spelled Liton Das in some sources; born 13 October 1994) is a Bangladeshi cricketer.
+He is the current captain of Bangladesh T20I team.
+He is a right-handed batter and wicket-keeper.
 He made his international debut for Bangladesh in June 2015.
 He has scored the highest individual score for Bangladesh in ODI cricket (176).